Your Guide to Choosing the Best Singapore Business Entity

 Private Limited Company (Pte Ltd)

-Incorporating a Pte Ltd also unlocks access to government incentives.
-Under the Start-Up Tax Exemption Scheme, qualifying companies receive a full tax waiver on the first SGD 100,000 of chargeable income and a 50% exemption on the next SGD 200,000 for their first three consecutive years.
-This relief accelerates cash flow for reinvestment into product development, marketing, or hiring.
+• Start-Up Tax Exemption (SUTE): Eligible new companies pay 0% tax on the first SGD 100,000 of chargeable income and 50% on the next SGD 200,000 for the first three consecutive years.

 Public Companies